shahanakattil/Sustainability-workshop/Instructions/Lab2:Configure-Microsoft-Sustainability-Manager.md

        ![image](../media/report16.png)

-By completing these steps, you've finished the organizational and reference data setup.

-Organization and reference data is the foundation for Microsoft Cloud for Sustainability and Microsoft Sustainability Manager.
+     >**Note**: Organization and reference data is the foundation for Microsoft Cloud for Sustainability and Microsoft Sustainability Manager.
 This data is used throughout the tools, so make sure that your organization and reference data is set up correctly.

 ## Task 1.4 : Create a reporting year

-Alex and Reed will set up the reporting years in Microsoft Sustainability Manager.
-Alex will name the reporting year, set up the start date and use a template to create more than one period.
+In this task, we will be setting up the reporting years in Microsoft Sustainability Manager and name the reporting year, set up the start date and use a template to create more than one period.

 1. In the left navigation pane, select the **Settings** > **Company profile** then select the Reporting years tab and choose Create reporting year.